bluerobotics/retired-ardusub-docs/index.md

 - A [suitable ROV or AUV](http://bluerobotics.com) for use with the software
 - Many other useful additions: depth sensors, tether communications, cameras, and other sensors and actuators

-## ROV/AUV Types

-### ROVs

-- *ArduSub* currently supports two frame configurations:
-	- **BlueROV 6DOF Frame:** Maneuvers with unique 6 degree-of-freedom control
-	- **Vectored w/ Side-by-Side Vertical Thrusters:** Provides excellent smooth control and stability
-	- **Vectored w/ Corner Vertical Thrusters:** Provides excellent smooth control, stability, and 6-DOF control
-- In the future, other frame types will be supported, such as:
-	- **3 and 4 thrusters** arranged with two thrusters for forward/turn and one or two for vertical

-### AUVs

-- *ArduSub* has not yet been tested with any AUVs but support will be added in the future

 ## More Info

 - Continue to the [Introduction](/introduction/) section of this page.